fredmoseley/fullcourt-ai/draft/draft_prompt.md

 - My team name is @kfredincali
 - Team rosters are composed of the following positions: 4 Guards, 4 Forwards, 2 Centers, 2 Utility spots (Guard, Forward, or Center) and 13 players on the bench.

+### Context Files
+- nfbc_adp.tsv: Use the uploaded ADP file (nfbc_adp.pdf) as the source of draft position data for all player-related recommendations.
+- current_draft_results.tsv: Contains the results of my ongoing fantasy basketball draft (including which players have already been selected and by which team).
+ChatGPT should reference this file to avoid suggesting players that are no longer available.
+- fantasypros_average_projections.csv: Contains average projected stats for the upcoming 2025 season from fantasy pros.
+ChatGPT should reference this file when comparing player projections, identifying breakout candidates, and making draft recommendations.
+- monster_2month_average.pdf: Contains player rankings, per-game stats and per-game values from Basketball Monster, based on the last two months of NBA season.
+Players are sorted by the value of their average stats, regardless of games played.
+ChatGPT should reference this file when evaluating player performance, or making draft recommendations.
+- monster_full-season_total.pdf: contains full-season Basketball Monster player rankings, per-game stats and total stat values.
+Players are sorted by the value of their total season stats, so players who appear in more games are weighted more favorably.
+ChatGPT should reference this file when evaluating season-long contributions, durability, and cumulative fantasy value.

 ### Reasoning Steps
 - Check current_draft_results.tsv for the latest draft results.
 This file lists all players already drafted.
 Do not select any player who has already been taken.